mWater/mwater-visualization/src/widgets/charts/pivot/PivotChart Design.md

   level: 0, 1, 2 if segment
   rowSpan: if spans more than one row.
 Next n-1 cells below will be type "skip"
   columnSpan: if spans more than one column.
 Next n-1 cells will be type "skip"
+  unconfigured: true if cell is a placeholder that needs to be configured